ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 If only authenticity/integrity for a Claim is required, a Secure Channel MUST be established to, at minimum, provide integrity of the communication.
-Further, the provider of the UCCS SHOULD be authenticated by the reciever to ensure the channel is truly secured and the sender is validated.
+Further, the provider of the UCCS SHOULD be authenticated by the receiver to ensure the channel is truly secured and the sender is validated.
 If confidentiality is also required, the receiving side SHOULD also be authenticated.